What Happens During a Heart Attack

 Soft plaque in your arteries can develop a hard, fibrous cap.
 If that cap cracks, your body sends blood clotting cells to repair the break.
 Usually, this natural healing process is a good thing, like when you have a cut on your skin.
 Inside your arteries, however, those cells can form a clot that cuts off blood flow.

-Other Reasons for Heart Attacks
+Other Causes for Heart Attacks

 It’s possible to have a heart attack without atherosclerosis.
 These are some of the other health factors that increase heart attack risk: